Klubenn/Qlearn/README.md

 ```
 This will produce a file `1k_training` which contains the Q-table with weights for the 10x10 board.

-Initial training should be performed with `exploit: false` (default) so that the training gradually shifts from explore to exploit strategy.
-That is achieved in 10 equal steps.
-The training starts with exploitation rate equal to 0.0 and every `sessions/10` rounds it increases by 0.1.
-By the end of the training the exploitation rate is 0.9.
+Initial training should be performed with `exploit: false` (default) so that the training gradually shifts from an exploration to an exploitation strategy.
+This is achieved in 10 equal steps.
+The training starts with an exploitation rate equal to 0.0, and every `sessions/10` rounds it increases by 0.1.
+By the end of the training, the exploitation rate is 0.9.

-The next training should be launched loading the model produced in the previous step, but this time change the parameter value to `exploit: true`.
-Now all the training is done with the exploitation rate 1.0.
+The next training should be launched by loading the model produced in the previous step, but this time change the parameter value to `exploit: true`.
+Now all the training is done with an exploitation rate of 1.0.

+Nevertheless, exploration is not really important in this implementation as the only positive reward is given for the green apple, and the empty cell has a reward of -1.
+As all new, not yet visited states get a value of 0, this means that the snake will choose either unknown states or states with an apple in front of it, which leads to some kind of exploration during the training.

-Note that the number of training sessions which is written out to the file name is calculated gradually.
-That means that if the training loaded file `100_train` and there were 10 new sessions, the new filename will be `110_train`.
+Note that the number of training sessions written out to the file name is calculated gradually.
+This means that if the training loaded file is `100_train` and there were 10 new sessions, the new filename will be `110_train`.

-Besides that all that is a multiple of 1000 gets `k` instead of `000`, so after `100000` sessions the output will be `100k`.
+Additionally, any number that is a multiple of 1000 gets `k` instead of `000`, so after `100000` sessions the output will be `100k`.

 ## Evaluation
 To evaluate the trained model, use the following parameter value: `dontlearn: true` and specify the model to be loaded.
-During evaluation the Q-table is not updated and at the end when using config file with multiple models, the graph representing snake maximum and mean length and % of snakes who's size was less than 10 is displayed.
+During evaluation, the Q-table is not updated, and at the end, when using a config file with multiple models, a graph representing the snake's maximum and mean length and the percentage of snakes whose size was less than 10 is displayed.

 ## Research, Implementation and Considerations
 The main challenge of the project was to come up with an idea of what the current state of the snake would be, that could be saved to the Q-table and would allow the snake to make a decision on where to move next.
-As the snake's view is limited to only 4 directions - up, down, left, right - and it does not see the rest of the board, this state could use only information in intersection of row and column of snake's head.
-I came up with an idea to map every direction separately, from snake's head till the wall of every direction (not including the head).
-Here is the example, how board view is limited to snake view and which states for the Q-table are used:
+As the snake's view is limited to only 4 directions - up, down, left, right - and it does not see the rest of the board, this state could use only information in the intersection of the row and column of the snake's head.
+I came up with an idea to map every direction separately, from the snake's head to the wall in every direction (not including the head).
+Here is an example of how the board view is limited to the snake view and which states for the Q-table are used:
 ```
 # BOARD           # SNAKE VIEW      # STATES
 WWWWWWWWWWWW              W         "UP": "OOOOW"